radwankakar/infrastructure/docs/user-research/research-plan-phase1.md

 ### Intro

 Thank you for joining us today.
 My name is XXX and I’m an XXX [add your name and position] for Truss Works.
-We’re contracting with OHS to help manage and configure infrastructure for the apps under the OHS umbrella, support automation where possible, and to engender an internal devsecops community of practice.
+We’re contracting with OHS to help manage and configure infrastructure for the apps under the OHS umbrella, support automation where possible, and to engender an internal devsecops community of practice--essentially, building security, infrastructure, and operations concerns into your apps as part of development.
 We wanted to have a conversation with you today to better understand your role, the challenges you face, and your experiences with current tools, as well as your day-to-day work.
 The information you provide will inform what we may build.

 Before we begin, I’d like to take a moment for the rest of my team to quickly introduce themselves… [beach ball to each other: name, role @Truss, and why you’re here (taking notes, etc.)]